-- Cost: $3,000/farm for the 2017-2018 class, for up to 2 farm partners.
+Cost: $3000 per farm for the 2022-2023 class, for up to 2 farm partners*

-We encourage you to consider a Payment Plan as your first option towards financial support.
+We encourage you to consider a Payment Plan is your first option for financial support.
 Also, see our list of Other Financial Aid Resources below.
 If requesting funding from OGS is necessary, we ask you to consider what would be a stretch, but not a strain, for you to invest in your education.
 We will consider the applicant’s level of community involvement and engagement in work related to social justice and sustainable agriculture in Southern Appalachia.

 - Financial need